wallywyyoung/arunity5/README.md

 -   [Notes](#Notes)

 ###About this Archive
-This archive contains the ARToolKit for Unity project, plugins, utilities and examples, version 5.2.2r2.
+This archive contains the ARToolKit for Unity project, plugins, utilities and examples, version 5.3.

-ARToolKit for Unity version 5.2.2r2 is released under the GNU Lesser General Public License version 3, with some additional permissions.
+ARToolKit for Unity version 5.3 is released under the GNU Lesser General Public License version 3, with some additional permissions.
 Example code is generally released under a more permissive disclaimer; please read the file LICENSE.txt for more information.

 ARToolKit for Unity is designed to build on Windows, Macintosh OS X, iOS and Android platforms.

 ###System Requirements:
 In addition to any base requirements for Unity, the ARToolKit for Unity plugin(s) have the following requirements:

--   ARToolKit for Unity 5.2.2 requires Unity Pro v4.5.5f1 or later.
+-   ARToolKit for Unity 5.3 requires Unity Pro v4.5.5f1 or later.
--   If targeting Android, Unity Android Pro is required.
-Android v2.3 and later is supported.
+-   If targeting Android, Android v2.3 and later is supported.
--   If targeting iOS, Unity iOS Pro is required.
-Xcode tools v5.0.1 or later is required. iOS v5.1.1 and later is supported.
+-   If targeting iOS, Xcode tools v5.0.1 or later is required. iOS v5.1.1 and later is supported.
+-   If targeting Windows Phone 8.1 or Windows Store 8.1, Visual Studio 2013 SP2 running on Windows 8.1 is required.

 ###Support
 Please check out [documentation][documentation] for more information on [getting started][starting] and how to use ARToolKit for Unity.
 Specifically have a look at our [Unity documentation][unity], and our platform-specific documentation for [iOS][ios] and [Android][android], if using those platforms.
 If you have a specific question that the documentation doesn't address, please post on our [forums][forums], and a member of the community with help you.
 If you find a bug, please note it on our [bug tracker], and / or, fix it yourself and submit a [pull request][pull]!